 M.S.
-Marine Affairs and Policy - University of Miami Rosenstiel School of Marine and Atmospheric Sciences - Summer 2015
+Marine Affairs and Policy (2015) - University of Miami Rosenstiel School of Marine and Atmospheric Sciences.

 B.A.
-Marine Affairs, Ecosystem Science and Policy Minor - University of Miami - December 2013
+Marine Affairs, Ecosystem Science and Policy Minor (2013) - University of Miami - Graduated summa cum laude.

-Mapping spatial patterns of change, coastal resilience, natural resource conservation, ecosystem services in a changing climate, environmental policy
+Mapping spatial patterns of change, natural resource conservation, ecosystem services, environmental policy

-Karenia brevis Hot Spots in the West Florida Shelf and their Associated Socio-Economic Implications - Under review
+Moanga, D (2015).
+Karenia brevis Hot Spots in the West Florida Shelf and their Associated Socio-economic Implications.
+University of Miami Scholarly Repository. https://scholarlyrepository.miami.edu/cgi/viewcontent.cgi?article=1592&context=oa_theses

 130 Mulford Hall #3114